MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 #### FaultType: Microsoft.Health.FaultType.Node.HighRootPartitionMemoryUsage
 * Severity: Warning
-* Reason: *"Windows Server is consuming lot physical memory, which exceeds your configured threshold."*
+* Reason: *"Windows Server is consuming a lot of physical memory, which exceeds your configured threshold."*
 * RecommendedAction: *"Check for processes or apps consuming too much memory, move virtual machines to other servers, or add memory to the servers."*

 #### FaultType: Microsoft.Health.FaultType.Node.TooHighCpuReservation